IsakSundeSingh/rust101/README.md

 let double = |x| x * 2;
 ```

 These are _functionally_ the same, but there are some differences in how they can be used.
+We'll get to this later, but closures can either be called once, mutate something or be called an unlimited number of times.

 ---